-The snow-caked streets outside Gothenburg’s Scandinavium Arena are lively with excitement as fans gather for the FEI World Cup dressage.
-Families with infants clutching pony-shaped balloons giggle outside the auditorium and teenagers wearing jodhpurs and Chelsea boots wait patiently for their heroes.
+The snow-caked streets outside Gothenburg’s Scandinavium Arena are lively with excitement as fans gather for the FEI World Cup dressage event.
+Families with infants clutching pony-shaped balloons giggle outside the auditorium, and teenagers wearing jodhpurs and Chelsea boots wait patiently for their heroes.
 Inside, the busy arena is all but silent; bristling with tension as the most popular dressage event, Freestyle to Music gets underway.

 It’s the eighth qualifier ahead of the finals in Paris this April and the stakes are high.
 Swedish contender Malin Rinné and her stallion Scharmeur were eliminated from the event when her horse took a wrong turn: each rider must stick to their prescribed list of movements without deviation.

 I’d planned to catch up with the promising Danish rider Cathrine, who was due to perform eighth out of the ten riders.
 At just 26-years-old, Cathrine has already competed in the Olympics, set up her own training academy and launched a line of equestrian clothing.

 It was an exciting start.
 Even a novice could see there was something special about the interaction between horse and rider as her 15-year-old chestnut gelding, Atterupgaards Cassidy, danced to a carefully chosen set of music.
 Seamless transitions between difficult moves led to high scoring from the judges.
 Horse and rider exited the arena to a standing ovation while I rushed backstage to chat to her.

 As I stepped backstage, I was told that Cathrine had just broken a world record with a perfect ten in the category of difficulty.
 I soon found out that she had won first place at the Freestyle to Music qualifier in Gothenburg, with an impressive score of 88.2%, overtaking one of Cathrine’s own idols, Germany’s Isabell Werth.